Location: Hagg Lake, Gaston, OR

 - Enjoying a relaxing day at the Hagg Lake Spa (also known as wading into the lake)

 - Sitting around the pavilion enjoying the space heaters

 - Checking out your race splits on our finish line tablets.

 - Checking to see if you won anything from the age group awards or raffle

-After each race, we will be providing racers with a post-race meal, including hot dogs, grilled cheese sandwiches, soup, chips, desserts, and cold and hot drinks; along with standard ultra-fare.
+After each race, we will be providing racers with a post-race meal, including grilled cheese sandwiches, hot homemade soup, chips, desserts, and cold and hot drinks; along with standard ultra-fare.
 Don’t be shy about asking for vegetarian options.
 We have them available but do not put them out until requested as they are not as popular.
 Please fill up.
-Most of the food is perishable and will be discarded or donated.
-We will donate what we can, but the more you eat the less we waste!
+Most of the food is perishable and will be composted (along with the dishware) or donated.
+We will donate what we can, but we would love to see everyone enjoy it all.

 Awards will be presented at the end of each race as the finishers complete their race.
 Because of the wide range of finish times and the usually inclement weather, we do not have an awards ceremony.

 The 25K and 50K will present awards to the top 3 Submasters (Under 40) Male and Female runners and the top 3 Masters (40+) male and Female runners in each race.
 If you think you won an award, please check the kiosks and pick up the award before you leave the race.

 In addition, there will be a fun drawing for great prizes from all of our fabulous sponsors!
 All participants have a chance to win raffle prizes.
 In order to enter the raffle, it is important that you check in with the registration table even if you have already picked up your packet.
 After the race starts, we will draw bib numbers and post winners on a board.
 Just check the board after the race, and if your bib number is listed, check in at the prize table to claim your prize.